kbarnouin/Chuqiaoo.github.io/_pages/bursaries_and_felloships_BSRP.md

 Several bursaries and fellowships are awarded each year to BSPR members that are either students (MSc and Ph.D.), post-docs, or technical staff to attend proteomics-related conferences or workshops.
 During the COVID-19 pandemic, most face-to-face conferences have been canceled and several of them have moved them on-line.
 The BSPR has therefore decided to offer bursaries (up to £250) for students, technical staff, and post-docs to attend virtual proteomics-related conferences and workshops that have a registration fee.
 Only one bursary will be awarded per person each calendar year.

-To apply, please send a brief CV, a statement saying why you wish to attend the meeting, and an abstract of the work that you plan to present (if applicable) to Karin Barnouin (kbarnouin@bioapicem.com) and John Timms (john.timms@ucl.ac.uk).
+To apply, please send a brief CV, a statement saying why you wish to attend the meeting, and an abstract of the work that you plan to present (if applicable) to Karin Barnouin (kbarnouin@bioapicem.com) and John Timms.
 Only members of the BSPR can apply.
 By accepting the award, the Society will expect to receive a report on the meeting for inclusion in the Society’s newsletter and webpages.

 - [BSPR 2019 Bursaries and Fellowships]({{site.baseurl}}/bspr-2019-bursaries-and-fellowships)